97alexlo/asteroids-clone/README.md

 ![gameDemo](https://github.com/alexlo97/Space-Shooter/blob/master/screenshots/gameDemo.gif)

+## Space Shooter
-An implementation of the classic arcade game: Asteroids
+An implementation of the classic arcade game: Asteroids.
+Built with Java using the JavaFX library